kevinsguides/yaquiz/readme.md

 * Import questions from Excel spreadsheet
 * Basic templating system for all front end pages
 * You can set a limit on the number of quiz attempts for logged in users.
+* Permission for viewing other users results
+* Page to view users results in backend

 ## Todo

-* New permission for viewing other users results
-* Page to view users results in backend
 * Pagination for quizzes in the backend, and for user results page in front end
   * filters for user results
   * expire/auto remove results after x days